Monad-01/Ethereum-Solidity-Notes/ethereumNodes.md

 >There is a limit to the number of transaction that can be included in a new block, and that limit is based on the gas price, which is dynamically set  by the network.

+Now using that information, what is stopping a whale from minting multiple times on an NFT drop or making multiple transactions within an application? ***It's the Gas.***

+Whales will try to fight each other in sought out digital collections by literally paying thousands of dollars worth in ETH to just make sure their transactions go through the blockchain.
+Other *normal users* will have to wait till the gas wars end or spend equally as much as the whales to confirm their transactions thus coining the term ***"Gas Wars***.